Small Business HQ

 You will likely notice a lack of productivity for a week or so.
 But once your sales, marketing, and customer service teams get the hang of it, they will be engaged with the training programs.

-This will ensure that the majority of your staff is well-versed with the CRM technology and its best practices.
+This will ensure that the majority of your staff is well-versed in CRM technology and its best practices.

 And this brings us to the next challenge of CRM implementation.